im-sanny/miniShop/learnings.md

   Here, ... is after a slice variable → “expand the slice” or spreading
   Means: “take all elements of this slice and pass them individually” Needed because append expects multiple elements, not a slice

+- Environment variables are always strings that's why I need to convert those in other format if i need.